iterative/dvc.org/static/docs/commands-reference/pull.md

 ## Examples

-Using the `dvc pull` command requires us to define a remote cache.
-To start, one uses the `dvc remote add` command with this as an example of an SSH remote.
+Using the `dvc pull` command remote storage to be defined.
+For an existing projects is usually already defined and you can use `dvc remote list` to check existing remotes.
+Just to remind how it is done and set a context for the example, let's define an SSH remote with the `dvc remote add` command:

 ```dvc
     $ dvc remote add r1 ssh://_username_@_host_/path/to/dvc/cache/directory